ijt/php-docs-samples/appengine/standard/wordpress/README.md

 # A script to set up WordPress on App Engine Standard

-The script allows you to create a WordPress project for the [App Engine standard environment][appengine-standard].
+This script creates a WordPress project for the
+[App Engine standard environment][appengine-standard].

 ## Prerequisites